 When a candidate is left with only 30 days to prepare for the SSC CGL exam, he should make sure that nothing can be left for the future.
 So maintaining proper notes in a must.
 So that on the final few days he/she can directly refer to the notes for revision.

 Do make a proper record of all the important formulas for the quantitative aptitude section and daily give in 15-20 minutes to revise all the formulas well.
 This will cost you less time in comparison to revisiting all the chapters again and again daily.

-For candidates who are going to apply for the SSC CGL exams for the first time in 2020 and know, how to start the SSC exam preparation at the linked article.
+For candidates who are going to apply for the SSC CGL exams for the first time in 2021 can know, how to start the SSC exam preparation at the linked article.

 Do Not Panic

 When a candidate is left with 30 days for the exam to be conducted, the most important thing to be kept in mind is that one should not panic.
 Keep in mind that you should always have an optimistic approach while preparing for the exam.
 This helps you stay more concentrated and confident for your performance.

 Do not think about the result and only concentrate on your performance.
 It is also important that a candidate only gives in his/her 100 per cent and does not think about the result as it may lead to anxiety which is not good a month before the exam.

 Furthermore, candidates are suggested to solve SSC CGL mock tests to understand the exam pattern and analyse their own performance based on the marks scored at the end of each test.

 We hope that the candidates appearing for the SSC CGL exam 2021 find the tips given in this article useful and prepare themselves well for the upcoming SSC exams.
 For any other update or study material regarding the SSC CGL exam 2021, candidates can look out at BYJU’S.